Looking Beyond Appearances: Synthetic Training Data for Deep CNNs in Re-identification: The SOMAnet architecture

 The use of $3\times3$ windows is preferred over other window sizes, because they are more computationally efficient than larger convolutions used in previous works.
 A cascade of $3\times3$ convolution windows can provide a proxy for the analysis derived by $5\times5$ and $7\times7$, which were used in \cite{googlenet,batch_norm}.
 The convolution layers in our network uses rectified activation units (ReLUs) \cite{glorot2011deep} which have sparse activation and efficient gradient propagation as they are less affected by vanishing or exploding gradients.
 Unlike previous Inception networks \cite{googlenet,batch_norm,incep3} our fully connected layers employ the hyperbolic tangent as activation unit.

 We performed a toy experiment on SOMAset + SOMAnet to sense the complexity of a re-id task where a given synthetic subject (out of the gallery of the 50 different identities) can wear different clothes.
-The 100,000 images have been partitioned into training ($70\%$ of the total images), validation and testing sets ($15\%$ each).
+The 100,000 images have been partitioned into training ($70\%$ of the total images), validation and testing sets ($15\%$ each); the validation and testing sets were provided so that users of our dataset can assess problems in training, such as overfitting and underfitting.
 The images have been sampled so to have a proportional number of instances for each subject within each partition.
 The re-identification results, following the algorithm explained in Sec.~\ref{sec:transfer}, in terms of Cumulative Matching Characteristic (CMC) curve recognition rate at predefined ranks, are reported in Table~\ref{tab:somaset}.
 We see that this training strategy allows to get an adequate descriptor for the somatotypical characteristics of the subjects, giving $79.69\%$ rank 1 success rate on the testing set.